Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 So as you can see here, the picture says a thousand words, not only with the quotes, but just the absolute lack of conduct, right?

-There are there are thousands and thousands of young British students who will Oxford would be the university of their dreams, right?
+There are thousands and thousands of young British students who will, Oxford will be the university of their dreams, right?

-And you would want to go there because it is the oldest university in the in these aisles, and it's one of the greatest prestige.
+And you would want to go there because it is the oldest university in these isles and it's one of the greatest prestige.

-And we learnt that it was basically this position.
+And we learned that it was basically this position.

 Not only was he allowed to go to Oxford whilst not having the grades for it, right?

-Which can only really be attributed to the fact that he was obviously a diversity higher.
+Which can only really be attributed to the fact that he was obviously a diversity hire.

 Obviously.